Estrogens (Esterified) and Methyltestosterone

 • Asthma: Use caution in patients with asthma; may exacerbate disease.

-• Cardiovascular disease: [U.S. Boxed Warning]: Estrogens with or without progestin should not be used to prevent cardiovascular disease.
+• Cardiovascular disease: [US Boxed Warning]: Estrogens with or without progestin should not be used to prevent cardiovascular disease.
 Using data from the Women’s Health Initiative (WHI) studies, an increased risk of deep vein thrombosis (DVT) and stroke has been reported with CE and an increased risk of DVT, stroke, pulmonary emboli (PE) and myocardial infarction (MI) has been reported with CE with MPA in postmenopausal women.
 Additional risk factors include diabetes mellitus, hypercholesterolemia, hypertension, SLE, obesity, tobacco use, and/or history of venous thromboembolism (VTE).
-Risk factors should be managed appropriately; discontinue use if adverse cardiovascular events occur or are suspected.
+Risk factors should be managed appropriately; discontinue use immediately if adverse cardiovascular events occur or are suspected.
+Due to possible lower risk of thrombotic events, transdermal administration may be preferred for treating vasomotor symptoms of menopause in patients with risk factors for cardiovascular disease (AACE/ACE [Cobin 2017]; ACOG 556 2013; ES [Stuenkel 2015]).
+Use is contraindicated in women with active DVT, PE, arterial thromboembolic disease (stroke and MI), or a history of these conditions.

 • Diseases exacerbated by fluid retention: Use with caution in patients with diseases which may be exacerbated by fluid retention, including cardiac or renal dysfunction.